‘The Bachelor’ 2017: Who Is The Mystery Girl Who Shows Up To See Nick Viall?

 — Foundry Literary (@foundrymedia) February 1, 2017

 According to Steve, before the rose ceremony, which took place at the William Vale Hotel in New York, Andi Dorfman will show up.
 It won’t be to try to win back Nick Viall, though.
-Instead, Andi just shows up to give him up advice.
-This will be just so she can talk to Nick Viall to him about how things should be on the show.
+Instead, Andi just shows up to give him advice.
+This will be just so she can talk to Nick Viall about how things should be on the show.
 At one point, Nick was in love with Andi, but he has moved on from her and even admitted recently that he is glad that he didn’t get picked.

 Our juicy interview with @AndiDorfman from @BacheloretteABC!
 Her book, "It's Not Ok" is available now! @1067Litefm https://t.co/qGm2FJl1qw